Version33/ableton-linux/TROUBLESHOOTING.md

 # Troubleshooting Ableton Live on Linux

-Use the action under the symptom you see.
-Update this project before reporting a problem:
+Here are some common ailments we've seen, and how to fix them.

+## The installer does not finish after Live installs

+Close any **Ableton USB Driver** window.
+If no window appears, wait 30 seconds.
+This delay comes from Ableton's own installer and clears by itself.

+If the installer still has not finished after a minute, press Ctrl-C, run the same command again, and note the last line it printed.

+## Online authorization does not return to Live

+Run the latest update:

 ```bash
 sh ~/Downloads/install-ableton-latest.run update
 ```

-An update keeps Live, its authorisation, projects, and PipeASIO settings.
-It may update compatibility-related Wine and Live settings.

-## The installer does not finish

-If an **Ableton USB Driver** window is open, close it and wait for setup to continue.
-If the current installer still stops, press Ctrl-C, run it again, and note the last line it printed.

-## Online authorisation does not return to Live

-Run the current project update, start Live once from the application menu, and try authorising again.
+Start Live once from the application menu and try authorizing again.
 If the browser still does not return to Live, check the registered handler:

 ```bash
 xdg-mime query default x-scheme-handler/ableton
 ```

 It should print `io.github.shibco.ableton-linux.protocol.desktop`.
 Compare the launcher and desktop handoff with a harmless test address:

 ```bash
 ableton-live 'ableton://invalid-ableton-linux-probe'
 xdg-open 'ableton://invalid-ableton-linux-probe'
 ```

-The address cannot authorise Live.
+The address cannot authorize Live.
 If the first command works and the second fails, log out and back in, then repeat both commands.
-If both work, compare a fresh browser profile or a browser package from another source.
+If both work, try a fresh browser profile or a browser package from another source.

-Never share a real authorisation address or `.auz` file.
+Never share a real authorization address or `.auz` file.
 When reporting the problem, include the handler result, browser package, and which test commands opened Live.

 ## Live cannot save a clip or track in the Browser

 Drag the same item into the User Library.
 If that works, Live cannot write to the original folder.
 Check the folder with:

 ```bash
 test -w "/path/to/folder" && echo writable || echo not-writable
 stat -f -c 'filesystem=%T' -- "/path/to/folder"
 ```

 Choose another folder or correct its ownership if the first command prints `not-writable`.
 System folders, read-only mounts, and `/nix/store` cannot accept new Live files.

-If the folder and User Library both fail, run the profiler from a repository checkout:
+If the folder and User Library both fail, run the profiler from a repository
+checkout:

 ```bash
 env ABLETON_LIBRARY_PATH="/path/to/folder" ./beta/scripts/ableton-linux-profiler.sh
 ```

 The profiler does not print the folder path.
 Include its output, the Live version and edition, and whether the User Library worked when reporting the problem.

 ## Live has no sound